How to Use the Budget Tool

 Adding Savings

-In the Weekly View, scroll down to the Savings section (blue header).
+On the monthly worksheet, use the Savings section (blue header).
 To add savings activity:

 1. Create a savings account if you don't have one yet